kabk/go-theses-17-manus-nijhoff/writings/old/thesis-2.md

 - Filtering / editing.
 Done for you or by you.
 What does it do for you?
 - Time optimization.

 Quasi-solutions to real problems.
+Relying on tech for tech.
 Like the Rsonic for smokers.